 Model effectiveness research report last updated: 2013

 This model meets the criteria established by the Department of Health and Human Services (HHS) for an “evidence-based early childhood home visiting service delivery model” for the general population, but does not meet the criteria for tribal populations.

-Based in Australia, the Maternal Early Childhood Sustained Home-Visiting (MECSH) program is designed to enhance maternal and child outcomes by providing antepartum services in addition to the traditional postpartum care women receive through Australia’s universal system for maternal, child, and family health services.
-MECSH targets disadvantaged, pregnant women at risk for adverse maternal and/or child health and development outcomes.
-Registered nurses conduct a minimum of 25 60- to 90-minute home visits, from pregnancy and until the child’s second birthday.
+Based in Australia, the Maternal Early Childhood Sustained Home-Visiting (MECSH) program is designed to enhance maternal and child outcomes by providing prenatal and antepartum services in addition to the traditional postpartum care families receive through Australia’s universal system for maternal, child, and family health services.
+The model can be adapted for systems outside of Australia and to meet local needs.
+MECSH serves parents or caregivers at risk of adverse parental and/or child health and development outcomes.
+Registered nurses conduct a minimum of 22 (for postnatal enrollment) to 25 (for prenatal enrollment) 60- to 90-minute home visits.
+Nurse home visitors deliver services until the child’s second birthday.
 During the visits, nurses focus on parent education, maternal health and well-being, family relationships, goal setting, and other issues such as housing and finances.
 Also available are parenting groups, activities to link families to the community, and referrals to other specialized care (such as dieticians and drug and alcohol counselors).
 For more information, please read the Model Overview.